-Understanding what happened during major critical incidents, from terrorist attacks to riots, not only involves piecing together information from available sources such as phone and audio recordings, CCTV, and body-worn video but also obtaining detailed accounts from response and frontline personnel on the ground.
+Understanding what happened during major critical incidents, from terrorist attacks to riots, not only involves piecing together information from available sources such as phone and audio recordings, CCTV, and body-worn video but also obtaining detailed accounts from the response and frontline personnel on the ground.

-These ‘operational witnesses’ are very likely to have been operating in what might be described as a high stress context, particularly when such scenarios evolve in ways that are unpredictable or challenging in terms of establishing control of the situation.
+These ‘operational witnesses’ are very likely to have been operating in what might be described as a high-stress context, particularly when such scenarios evolve in ways that are unpredictable or challenging in terms of establishing control of the situation.
 How reliable are accounts from memory for such events?

 Under the right conditions when a situation is perceived as positive, the ‘stressor’ may be viewed as an achievable challenge which results in increased effort and even enhanced performance.
 However, if the ‘stressor’ is negatively assessed, then efforts may be disrupted and performance impaired.